 COMMUNICATIONS SATELLITES

 OUR WORKFORCE

 The NRO's workforce consists of personnel from the IC, DoD, and private industry.
 Building and operating the NRO's advanced reconnaissance systems requires a highly talented team of scientists, aerospace engineers, communications specialists, computer scientists, and acquisition managers.
-Through innovation, collaboration, and understanding customer needs and requirements, the NRO workforce is meeting complex intelligence collection challenges and is poised to fulfill future challenges to achieve its mission.
+Through innovation, collaboration and understanding customer needs and requirements, the NRO workforce is meeting complex intelligence collection challenges and is poised to fulfill future challenges to achieve its mission.

+Interested in joining the team that designs, launches, and operates America's intelligence eyes and ears in space?
+You can learn more about careers by visiting our website www.nro.gov.

 OUR LOCATIONS

 The NRO headquarters is located in Chantilly, Virginia.
 The NRO maintains ground stations at Buckley Space Force Base, Colorado; Fort Belvoir, Virginia; and White Sands Missile Range, New Mexico, to support worldwide defense operations and multi-agency collection, analysis, and intelligence reporting.
 The NRO has a presence at the Joint Defence Facility Pine Gap, Australia, and the Royal Air Force Base Menwith Hill, United Kingdom, to coordinate with allies on national security issues.
 NRO has operating locations at Vandenberg Space Force Base, California; Cape Canaveral Space Force Station, Florida; and Schriever Space Force Base, Colorado.

 PARTNERSHIPS AND

+Director's Director's

 DIRECTOR'S INNOVATION INITIATIVE Proposal distribution ideas from across the nation

 ACADEMIC OUTREACH

 OUR ACADEMIC & INDUSTRY PARTNERS

 In pursuit of cutting-edge technologies, the NRO works closely with universities, research institutions, and industry partners.
 As we continually seek to improve the capability of our nation's surveillance and reconnaissance space architecture, these partnerships are key to discovering revolutionary leaps in capability to ensure the United States remains the preeminent space power.

 With an eye to the future, NRO sponsors research projects at graduate technical military service schools, military academies, and top civilian universities.
 We also work closely with industry partners nationwide to adapt and respond to technological trends and improve spaceborne reconnaissance systems.

 PROGRAMS THAT PROMOTE INNOVATION

 DIRECTOR'S INNOVATION INITIATIVE

 The Director's Innovation Initiative (DII) is an NRO acquisition-related effort that offers non-traditional partners a risk-tolerant environment to explore disruptive technologies and high-payoff concepts relevant to the NRO mission.
-Over the past 23 years, more than 7,000 proposals have been submitted from entities across 44 states.
+Over the past 22 years, more than 6,000 proposals have been submitted from entities across 44 states.
 Annually, at least 30% of the entrants have been new to DII and approximately 25% of projects continue after the first year (exceeding NRO's goal of 15%).

 ARCHITECTURE OF THE FUTURE PROGRAM

 The Architecture of the Future (ArchF) Program is an open Broad Area Announcement/Government Sources Sought Announcements (BAA/GSSA) program built on the Innovation with Intent framework.
 ArchF encompasses multiple broad areas of interest to present traditional and non-traditional developers an opportunity to participate in building the NRO of the 21st century.
 Innovative ideas accepted by the program have a period of performance not to exceed 12 months.